sinabalaei/fashion-classifier/README.md

 # Multi-Task Fashion Classification with Keras Functional API

-This project presents a **multi-task convolutional neural network (CNN)** that simultaneously predicts the **category** and **color** of clothing images.
-The model is implemented using the **Keras Functional API**, enabling a flexible architecture with shared feature extraction and task-specific output branches.
-Separate loss functions, configurable loss weights, and structured evaluation metrics ensure robust and interpretable multi-task learning.
+This project implements a **multi-task convolutional neural network (CNN)** that simultaneously predicts the **category** and **color** of clothing images.
+The model is built using the **Keras Functional API**, enabling flexible architecture with shared feature extraction and task-specific output branches.
+Separate losses, configurable loss weights, and structured evaluation metrics ensure robust multi-task learning.

 ---